 My favorite part of that Gospel account is what Our Lady said to the servants at the wedding; she told them to “do whatever He tells you.”
 She says this to us to this day.
 The Blessed Mother points is to her Son, and says “do whatever He tells you.”

 The second reason we seek her intercession, more than even the other saints, is because of her position as the Queen Mother.
-In the kingdom of Israel, the mother of the king was the true king, while the king’s wife held no power until the Queen Mother died.
+In the kingdom of Israel, the mother of the king was the true queen, while the king’s wife held no power until the Queen Mother died.

 Bathshe’ba said, “Very well; I will speak for you to the king.”
 So Bathshe’ba went to King Solomon, to speak to him on behalf of Adoni’jah.
 And the king rose to meet her, and bowed down to her; then he sat on his throne, and had a seat brought for the king’s mother; and she sat on his right.
 Then she said, “I have one small request to make of you; do not refuse me.”
 And the king said to her, “Make your request, my mother; for I will not refuse you.”